saturn597/RPN/README.md

 `8.417000`

-RPN also recognizes the arithmetic operators `*`, `-`, and `/`, as well as a `negate` word that switches the number at the top of the stack to its negative.
+RPN also recognizes the arithmetic operators `*`, `-`, and `/`, as well as a `negate` word that negates the number at the top of the stack.
+Note that binary operators take the top of the stack as the second/rightmost number in the operation - so `6 3 /` results in 2, since the stack had 3 on top and 6 below that.

 For example:

 `Ready> 4 2 15 3 / * - negate .`